-The federal and state filing schedules are NOT synchronized.
+Many wonder how to pay nanny taxes and how often to file.
+Understand that the federal and state filing schedules are NOT synchronized.
 Additionally, not all states have the same reporting schedule.

 Federal Employment Taxes: Employers of domestic workers must, at a minimum, make annual payments for Social Security, Medicare and Withheld Income Tax (if applicable), as well as Federal Unemployment Tax (FUTA).
 This filing is incorporated with the family (employer’s) annual Federal Income Tax Return, reported on Form 1040 Schedule H.

 Federal employment taxes are added to the employing family’s total annual Federal tax liability.
 They are subject to underpayment penalties just like income taxes.
 If you have too little tax withheld from your paychecks, or have additional liabilities such as paying nanny taxes, you could be hit with penalties and interest charges for under-withholding/underpayment.
 The real possibility of these penalties causes most employers of full time household workers to make quarterly payments to the IRS to offset this liability.
-(Social Security and Medicare taxes alone on a $500/week household worker are $4K annually!)
+(Social Security and Medicare taxes alone on a $600/week household worker are $5K annually!)
 These quarterly payments are made via 1040ES vouchers for credit to the family’s tax account.

 » IRS Publication 505 – Underpayment penalties